jonathansmart/BayesGrowth/cran-comments.md

+## Resubmission

+* quotes provided when 'rstan' is mentioned

+* doi added to references using angle brackets

 ## Initial submission

-* \donttest{} is used for several function examples as these functions run MCMC models and have unavoidable long run times.
+* \donttest{} is used for several function examples as these functions run MCMC models and have unavoidably long run times.

 * Possibly misspelled words in DESCRIPTION have been checked and are correct